 The Ultimate Beginner’s Guide to Website Audit with Ahrefs

 Have you ever visited a site that deeply annoys you with its user experience?
 Maybe it’s slow, cluttered, or hard to navigate.
-You’re in there for a while, and the next moment you’re out making a promise that you’ll never return.
+You’re in there for a while, and the next moment you’re out, you’re making a promise that you’ll never return.
 I’ve been there, done that.

-Or if you own this site, and looking at its parts, you think it can be better, the best, the goddamn perfection.
+Or if you own this site and look at its parts, you think it can be better, the best, the goddamn perfection.
 I know the feeling.

-And in case you don’t know enough about it or anything about how to do a website audit, no worries!
+And if you don’t know enough about it or anything about how to do a website audit, no worries!
 We’ve got you covered.
 This comprehensive blog will serve as your ultimate guide to Basic DIY Website Audits, covering everything you need to know, including practical tips using Ahrefs.